Australians have already spent close to $15 billion on renovating and building residential homes since the beginning of 2016.

-Zaki Ameer, Real Estate Expert and Founder of Dream Design Property (DDP) says, “Successful renovations can generate considerable amounts of wealth.
+Zaki Ameer, Real Estate Expert and Founder of DDP Property (DDP) says, “Successful renovations can generate considerable amounts of wealth.
 The associated risks can be kept relatively low if the strategy and planning are executed correctly.
 However, many investors and homeowners go about renovating in a way that involves more financial risk than necessary.”

 Mr. Ameer explains his expert tips for how investors and homeowners can generate wealth from every renovation:

 Avoid anything structural and stick to existing layouts to keep costs down

 Utilising already existing layouts and adopting a well-planned cosmetic renovation equates to a quick home revival with minimised costs.
 It is possible to exercise this method and achieve a small lump sum profit margin within only a few weeks.

 Know which areas will add the most value

 It’s important to know that the three main areas that increase property value; street appeal, the kitchen, and the bathroom.